lilmart210/EasyDiffusers/README.md

 > This Communicates over https, so make sure you are prefixing `https://<ipaddress:port>/`
 ### Setup the container

 This image Communicates on the Port 7377.
 Remap it if you want to

 Example docker command `docker run -dit --rm --name diffuser -p 8789:7377 --mount type=bind,source="$(pwd)",target=/app/Volume easydiff`

+> If you are using Nvidia gpus, you may have to install nvidia-runtime container and specify --runtime nvidia
 > When using `--mount` flag, the correct file path is not instantiated as they are dockerfile instructions.
 To fix this, The binded volume must have these directories and files
 > Models